Fruit Juice Recipes

 - sparkling mineral water

 Peel all the fruits and also pit the mango.
-Pour the juice in a large glass, fill to the top with sparkling water and serve.
+Pour the juice in a large glass, fill to the top with sparkling water to serve this wonderful fresh juice.

 Kidney Cleanse